-In this tank you can view our moray eels.
-While many people are familiar with the green moray, like the one in this display, moray eels come is a range of sizes, colors, and patterns.
+In this tank, you can view our moray eels.
+While many people are familiar with the Green Moray, like the one in this display, Moray Eels come in a range of sizes, colors, and patterns.

 Live Coral Tank

 The Reef Predator exhibit displays many of the predatory fish associated with coral and offshore reefs.
 Many of these fish would naturally prey on the smaller reef fish species displayed in the other exhibits.
-Puffers, wrasses and trigger and a grouper all call this tank home.
+Puffers, Wrasses, Trigger, and a Grouper all call this tank home.

 Tropical Shark Touch Tank

-Get up close and personal with sharks!
-In our Tropical Shark Touch Tank you have the opportunity to touch Whitespotted Bamboo Sharks, Marbled Sharks and Epaulette Sharks.
+Get up close and personal with sharks thanks to our shark touch tank!
+In our Tropical Shark Touch Tank, you have the opportunity to touch White-Spotted Bamboo Sharks, Marbled Sharks, and Epaulette Sharks.
 These species of sharks are found mostly in the tropical waters of the Pacific Ocean.
-They are all members of the Catshark Family which are bottom dwelling species.
-A notable characteristic of these sharks are the whiskers or barbels on their mouths which help them locate food that may be buried.
-In addition to our sharks we have invertebrates that include a Sea Star that resembles a chocolate chip cookie!
+They are all members of the Catshark Family, which are a bottom-dwelling species.
+A notable characteristic of these sharks in our shark touch tank are the whiskers or barbels on their mouths, which help them locate food that may be buried.
+In addition to our sharks in our shark touch tank, we have invertebrates, including a Sea Star that resembles a chocolate chip cookie!

-Jellyfish are commonly known to be a potentially hazardous animal, with their capability to inflict painful stings.
+Jellyfish are commonly known to be a potentially hazardous animal because of their capability to inflict painful stings.
 What isn’t as widely known is just how diverse this group is.
-Jellies can be large, like the Lion’s Mane Jelly, or so small as to nearly be invisible, like some of the very small and potentially deadly box jellies of the South Pacific.
-The Moon Jellies in this display get up to the size of a dinner plate and are relatively harmless to humans due to their small stinging cells, unless found in large numbers.
+Jellies can be large like the Lion’s Mane Jelly or so small as to nearly be invisible like some of the very small and potentially deadly Box Jelly of the South Pacific.
+The Moon Jellies in this display get up to the size of a dinner plate and are relatively harmless to humans unless found in large numbers due to their small stinging cells.

 Clownfish and Anemone Tank